Vikashkumar-0/TDS-Bootcamp/Day-2.md

 ---

 --- Feedback (Suggestions for the TDS Team) ---
-I request TA Team to take good session bootcamp session 2 was bery bad.
+I request TA Team to take good session bootcamp session 2 was very bad.
 It was like they are practice for them self.
 ---

 ---